Makume/ReturnOfReckoning-AddOns/README.md

 Select the addon you want.
 Click on the folder.
 Then click on the ZIP file and download it

+# Enemy v2.8.5

+This Extension for the AddOn [Enemy](https://tools.idrinth.de/addons/enemy/) add configuration for the indicators to show on minimum and/or maximum player health in percent.

 # RezEmote v1.0.0

 The AddOn RezEmote send the Rez emote on player death.